Update: ‘Production’ section updated.

-While the Spectre is Rolls-Royce’s first-ever fully-electric production car, the famed British luxury marque had fiddled with the idea of pure-electric power in a vehicle over 120 years ago.
-In April 1900, Charles Rolls experimented with a car named ‘The Columbia Electric Carriage’, which was powered by an electric motor.
+While the Spectre is Rolls-Royce’s first-ever fully-electric production car, the famed British luxury marque had fiddled with the idea of pure-electric power in a vehicle about 124 years ago.
+In April 1900, Charles Rolls experimented with a car named ‘The Columbia Electric Carriage,’ which was powered by an electric motor.
 Even back then, the outcome was a ‘noiseless’ and ‘clean’ mode of private transport.

-Despite its relatively low-volume business model and niche market positioning, Rolls-Royce has pledged to transform its entire product line-up to fully-electric propulsion by 2030.
-Needless to say, the Spectre will be the one to spearhead the brand’s journey into an all-electric future.
+Despite its relatively low-volume business model and niche market positioning, Rolls-Royce has pledged to transform its entire product line-up to fully electric propulsion by 2030.
+Needless to say, the Spectre is the one to spearhead the brand’s journey into an all-electric future.
+Recently, I got to spend time with the Spectre, and here’s everything you should know about the new Rolls-Royce electric car.

 Design